xod-wow/LiteButtonAuras/README.md

 If an ability is in your spell book you can use it by name otherwise by spell ID.

 You can only add auras using this, or remove ones you previously added.
 You can't use "hide" to change the default behaviour of showing buffs/debuffs that match the ability name.

+The `hide` option is only to remove extra mappings you have added, it does not affect the default display when the names match.

 ## Never Highlight An Ability

+You can stop an ability from ever getting highlighted due to the default name matching.

 ```
 /lba deny list - list abilities never to highlight